 Skip to main content

-"The PRIMM approach recognises that starting with existing code and being able to explain what it does gives novice programmers the confidence to write their own programs." — Sentance, Waite, and Kallia (2019)
+"The PRIMM approach recognises that starting with existing code and being able to explain what it does gives novice programmers the confidence to write their own programs.
+PRIMM begins from reading and explaining code, not from writing it cold." -- Sentance, Waite, and Kallia (2019)

 Why This Chapter Exists

-James stares at fifty lines of AI-generated Python on his screen.
-Every line is correct.
-Every function works.
+James stares at fifty lines of AI-generated Python.
+Every line works.
 He understands none of it.
 His mentor Emma points at line twelve.
 "What does that line do?"
 James cannot answer.
 He has working code and zero knowledge.

 Learning Outcomes